scobru/mogu/README.md

 ## Usage

-### Mogu SDK
+### Mogu Core

-The Mogu SDK provides a comprehensive set of features to interact with the system.
+The Mogu Core provides a comprehensive set of features to interact with the system.
 Here's the detailed documentation:

 #### Initialization